pborreli/www/source/blog/2014-08-11-haproxy-with-consul.html.markdown

 makes it incredibly simple to provide a configuration template for HAProxy and have it dynamically populated based on service information from Consul.
 This allows HAProxy to be updated seamlessly with zero downtime.
-While this approach requires a priori configuration, it also reduces the per-request overhead of service discovery.
+While this approach requires a prior configuration, it also reduces the per-request overhead of service discovery.

 READMORE